julianpsd/SICSS2020/README.md

 This work was done by Fatim Diabagate, Shruti Kulkarni,Matthew Martin, Julian Posada, Dan Xu, and Baturay Yurtbay.
 The repository remains private.

+## Data

+Unfortuntely, due to Github's size limits, only the code and the presentation of the data analysis has been uploaded to this repository.